-In the event of a fault with your integral blinds it is quite likely the entire double glazed unit housing the blind will need to be replaced.
-This is because all double glazed units today are hermetically sealed under factory controlled conditions therefore if the blind develops a fault, you cannot take apart the sealed unit to repair the blind and then reassemble.
-Both glass with it’s integral blind will need replacement.
+In the event of a fault with any integral blind, the entire glass unit needs replacement.
+Moreover, all double glazed units today are hermetically sealed under factory controlled conditions.
+Therefore with any potential fault, you cannot take apart the sealed unit to repair the blind and then reassemble.

 3. Careful operation is needed with integral blinds.